-Two Ridings Community Foundation predominantly manages its funds by open programmes which work along these lines:
+Two Ridings predominantly manages its funds by open programmes which work along these lines:

 - 1. A donor establishes a fund. - 2.
 We set up a funding programme with one or more application rounds. - 3.
 Applicants complete an online application form which is then submitted to meet a certain deadline. - 4.
 An internal due diligence and assessment process takes place. - 5.
 A decision-making panel determines the allocation of the funds available based on how well the applications meets the objectives for the fund. - 6.
 Applicants are informed of a decision and payment made to successful applicants. - 7.
-Two Ridings may contact or visit a successful applicant to learn how their work is progressing. - 8.
-Funded organisations submit an end of grant report.
+Two Ridings may contact or visit a successful applicant to learn how their work is progressing.